 Many of you have told me that you wanted a video on tying skates.
 Even experienced skaters or skating parents can learn something from this video!

-If you just purchased ice skates (figure skates or hockey skates) for you or your child, you must watch this video!
+If you just purchased ice skates (figure skates or hockey skates) for yourself or your child, you must watch this video!

 There are some critical things that you need to do BEFORE you go ice skating in them.